We’ve eaten a lot of fried chicken around the world. Check out our picks for the best fried chicken in the United States plus seven more countries.

 Paris is one of our favorite food cities in the world.
 We could easily eat French food favorites like croissants, steak-frites and pastries all day every day without getting bored but that would be a mistake.
 Similar to New York City, Paris is a city with an eclectic global food footprint.

-→ Click here to discover more great things to eat in Paris.
+→ Discover more great food to eat in Paris.

 Though we’ve traveled to Paris numerous times, our most recent week in the city was a veritable food frenzy during which we flexed our culinary muscles all day and into the night.
 Discovering fried chicken at STREET BKK Fry & Beer was both a surprise and a delight.